-As of the time of this writing, the scheduled end-of-life (EOL) for both Drupal 7 and Drupal 8 is November 2021.
-That is two years away.
-24 months from now.
+As of the time of this writing, the scheduled end-of-life (EOL) for Drupal 7 is November of 2022.
+That’s a year and a half from now.
 Seems like a lot of time, right?
 This is precisely the problem.
 Few organizations have a sense of urgency to migrate now when they can migrate later.
-After all, they have 2 years, right?
+After all, they have one and a half years, right?

 Here is the problem.
-Most organizations, when they realize how much it costs to migrate from Drupal 7 to Drupal 8 figure they don’t have it in their budget this year to start a migration.
-So, more than half of all organizations running D7 will wait until mid- to late-2020 before they even start this migration process.
+Most organizations, when they realize how much it costs to migrate from Drupal 7 to Drupal 9, figure they don’t have it in their budget this year to start a migration (for Drupal 8, the EOL date is November 2021 and Drupal 7 sites will need to skip 8 and go straight to 9).
+So, more than half of all organizations running D7 will wait before they even start this migration process.
 This will result in a rush, or perhaps stampede, to find Drupal shops and developers available for these projects.

-As of the time of this writing, there are well over 600,000 websites powered by Drupal 7 or Drupal 8 and all need to be migrated to Drupal 9 by November 2021.
-In fact, they need to be migrated well before November 2021 because you simply cannot wait until the last minute, especially if your website is mission critical.
+As of the time of this writing, there are around 600,000 websites powered by Drupal 7 and all need to be migrated to Drupal 9 by November 2022.
+In fact, they need to be migrated well before November 2022 because you simply cannot wait until the last minute, especially if your website is mission critical.